enerqi/odin-sciter/README.md

 needs it before the first build. `just fetch-engine` checks for it and prints the install command rather than failing as "os error 2".

+**The versions CI builds with are `odin dev-2026-08` and `just 1.55.1`**, pinned as the defaults of [`.github/actions/toolchain/action.yml`](.github/actions/toolchain/action.yml), which is the one place they are written down.
+Odin has no stable release line and changes `core:` between nightlies, so a much newer or much older one may not compile this tree — that pin is what "a recent Odin" means here.

 ```sh
 git clone https://github.com/enerqi/odin-sciter.git
 cd odin-sciter